 - Jolly Ranchers.
 You need 12 Jolly ranchers in each flavor you want to infuse (that’s 60 Jolly ranchers altogether).
 This size bag will have more than enough.

 - Five flasks to pour it in.
-You can buy these gorgeous 8 ounce Bormioli Rocco flasks I use from Amazon, but they’re usually cheaper at Container Store.
+You can buy these gorgeous 8 ounce Bormioli Rocco flasks I use from Amazon.

 - Funnel to help you pouring the vodka into the narrow necks on the flasks.